danthelion/cloudbuild-terraform-lab/README.md

 - Change your environment configuration in a feature branch.
 - Run terraform locally to change the development environment.
 - Create a Cloud Build trigger to deploy infrastructure changes from the master branch.
-- Add the missing terraform apply step to the cloudbuild file
+- Add the missing terraform apply step to the cloudbuild file.
 - Promote changes to the production environment.

 Part 2